MCCTeam/Minecraft-Console-Client/MinecraftClient/config/README.txt

 =========================

 Even if everything should work, I am not responsible of any damage this app could cause to your computer or your server.
 This app does not steal your password.
-If you don't trust it, don't use it or check & compile the source code.
+If you don't trust it, don't use it or check & compile from the source code.

 Also, remember that when you connect to a server with this program, you will appear where you left the last time.
 This means that you can die if you log in in an unsafe place on a survival server!